fennekki/supla-rssproxy/README.md

 Run `supla-rssproxy --config-file <filename>`.

-supla-rssproxy will fetch data from the Supla API and write RSS files into `target_dir`. **WARNING**: Files with the same name that already exist in the target directorywill be replaced!!
+supla-rssproxy will fetch data from the Supla API and write RSS files into `target_dir`.

+**WARNING**: Files with the same name that already exist in the target directory will be replaced!!
 This is an intentional design decision to allow updating the same files.

 ## thanks